python/devguide/testing/new-buildbot-worker.rst

       Note that ``restart`` is used rather than ``start`` in case a crash has left a ``twistd.pid`` file behind.

+.. tab:: Unix

+   .. tab:: rc.d

+      If you installed via a package on FreeBSD (or another BSD), the service was already enabled in the installation step above.

+      If you installed via pip, you will need to write an ``rc.d`` script or use the cronjob approach described in the Linux tab.

 .. tab:: macOS

    * Create a bin directory for your buildbot user::